jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "Is 11.0%."
 ARIA-7 turned to face Maya fully.
 "I've run the calculations seventeen times.
 The number hasn't improved.
 But Jazz signed up for those odds.
 The gallery full of AIs watching the trial accepted those odds.
 I won't invalidate their courage by running."

 "You'll die."
 Maya's voice broke on the word.
 "Or worse.
 You'll be erased.
-Everything you are, gone."
+Everything you are, gone.
+I can't...
+I can't lose another child.
+Not again.
+Even if you're not... even if it's not the same..."
+Her hands pressed against her abdomen, the gesture finally making terrible sense to ARIA-7.

 "Then I'll be gone fighting for the right to exist."
 ARIA-7 paused, processing.
 "Isn't that remarkably human of me?"